Other Associated Terms: Cervicoplasty, Platysmaplasty.

 A discussion of costs (to include anesthesia fees, facility fees and miscellaneous expenses) should be discussed with your cosmetic surgeon during your consultation.
 Since most medical insurance companies do not cover neck-lift procedures, you may need to discuss financing options with your doctor, as well.

 During your consultation, there are various topics that you will wish to discuss with your cosmetic surgeon.
 The first thing you may wish to determine is whether or not your expectations are reasonable, regarding the surgery outcome.
-What specific procedure is recommended and why?
-Numerous before and after photos should be reviewed and you will need to know the level of experience your surgeon possesses.
-For example – how many surgeries of your type have he or she performed in the last year?
+Inquire about what specific procedure is recommended and why?